 (By the way, you might want to check out 13 Things You Must Know Before Having a Wedding in St. Thomas after you finish this post.)

 In this step-by-step guide for 2017, I’ll answer all of your questions about the marriage license process in St. Thomas and St. John so you can leave your sleepless nights to concerns about whether to invite crazy Aunt Sue, choosing between strawberry or coconut cake filling and whether to go barefoot or wear 4-inch heels on your wedding day.

 (For all those crazy late night panic attacks, I wrote this monster guide for a destination wedding: The Destination Wedding Planning Guide.)

 So, let me answer a few common questions before we jump in…

-- St. Thomas and St. John are part of the Virgin Islands, which is a US territory.
+- As mentioned earlier, St. Thomas and St. John are part of the Virgin Islands, which is a US territory.
 So your marriage license will be recognized in every jurisdiction of the United States.

 - There are no residency requirements to get a marriage license

 - There is no waiting period to get your marriage license

 - Same-sex marriages are legal in the Virgin Islands

 - Many countries also recognize a marriage performed in the Virgin Islands (see below under “Additional Items”)